aliknds/dadclean/README.md

 # UI
 ![image](https://github.com/aliknds/dadclean/assets/132540921/6214feed-1999-400a-9cba-06f702a98259)

 **dadclean** uses [tkinter](https://docs.python.org/3/library/tkinter.html#module-tkinter) as its UI library.
-Also, there should be web interface in the future that will be able to run in localhost and cloud.
+Also, there should be web interface in the future that will be able to run in localhost or cloud.